lilyshowlader/connectfour/README.md

 # connectfour

-Welcome to my ConnectFour game
+Welcome to my ConnectFour game!
+This is the second game I have created while in the SEI course at General Assembly.
+I chose this game in order to improve on the skills I've learned while creating my first game, Tic Tac Toe.
 <img width="613" alt="Screen Shot 2022-09-14 at 5 44 18 PM" src="https://user-images.githubusercontent.com/111258832/190268257-0850f85e-c9a0-48b2-b584-db9b604b3a48.png">

+Here is a link to my game: https://app.netlify.com/sites/lilyshowladerconnectfour/overview

+Planning Materials:

 Pseudo Code for Connect Four

-Set the required variables used to track the state of the game Board - we have to track the changes made on the Connect Four board as the game is in progress.
+1) Set the required variables used to track the state of the game.
+a.
+Board - We have to track the changes made on the Connect Four board as the game is in progress.
 There are 42 slots on the ConnectFour board (6x7)
-Turn - we have to track who’s turn it is/either player one or two.
+b.
+Turn - Turn will represent either Player 1, or Player 2.
-Winner - either player one or two will win or the game is still in progress (null) -->
+c.
+Winner - The winner can either be Player 1 or Player 2.
+If the game is in progress, the winner is set to null.

-Store your cached element references that you will use to manipulate your HTML elements One for the slots -
+2) Store cached element used to manipulate HTML elements.
+a.
+Cached element reference for slots.
-One for the message displayed to the user
+b.
+Cached element reference for message (displayed to the user)
-One for the reset game button  -->
+c.
+Cached element reference for reset button.

-When the game loads, initialize the state of the game and call a function to render this game state.
-The state of the game should be rendered/displayed to the user. init() render() - note* the render function should run every single time a move is made -->
+3) When the game loads, initialize the state of the game and call a function to render this game state.
+The state of the game should be rendered/displayed to the user.
+a. init() - the init function initializes the state of the game.
+b. render() - the render function should run every single time a move is made.

-Figure out the required constants for the game
+4) Determine required constants for the game.
-Similar to tic-tac-toe, the constant for this game can be winningCombos.
-There are a million ways to win Connect Four, so I have to figure out how to display them all.
+a.
+The constant for this game is called winningArrays, which is an array of arrays that contains all of the winning combinations for Connect Four.

-Build a handleClick function which will determine what happens with each click a player makes Player 1 clicks - pick a color for player one
+5) Build a handleClick function which will determine what happens with each click a player makes
+a.
+Player 1 clicks - pick a color for player one
+b.
 Player 2 clicks - pick a color for player two
-A player should not be able to click on a slot that is already full Keep in mind that each click on the board falls down to the bottom of the board/need to figure this out No moves should be made after there is a winner
+c.
+A player should not be able to click on a slot that is already full
+d.
+A player should not be able to click on a slot, unless the slots under it is full.
+e.
+No moves should be made after there is a winner

-Build a function to determine if there is a winner/if the game is still going/stalemate getWinner()
+6) Build a function to determine if there is a winner, if the game is still going (null) or if it is stalemate.
-Four in a row either diagonally, horizontally or vertically is a win

-Build a reset button to reset the game
+7) Build a reset button to reset the game
+a.
+This button will call for the init function.

+Technologies used:
+1) VS Code
+2) GitHub
+3) HTML
+4) CSS
+5) Javascript
+6)

+Next steps:
+1) Improve layout of game within media query
+2) Include a key to differentiate between Player One and Player Two
+3) Include a sound effect after each player's turn
+4) Animate the token drop